aws/aws-sam-cli/designs/root_help_text_design.md

   *Create an App!*

       init            Init an AWS SAM application

   *Develop your app!*

       build           Build your Lambda Function code
       local           Run your serverless function locally
       validate        Validate an AWS SAM template

-  *Develop your app in the Cloud!
-(NEW)*
-      sync      Sync a project to AWS
+      sync (NEW)      Sync a project to AWS

-  *Deploy your app to the Cloud!*
+  *Deploy your app!*

       package         Package an AWS SAM application
       deploy          Deploy an AWS SAM application
-      delete    Delete an AWS SAM application and the artifacts created by sam deploy
-      publish   Publish a packaged AWS SAM template to AWS Serverless Application Repository

   *Monitor your app!*

       logs            Fetch logs for a function
       traces          Fetch AWS X-Ray traces

-  *Operationalize your app with CI/CD!*
+  *And More!*

-      pipeline  Manage the continuous delivery of the application
+      delete          Delete an AWS SAM application and the artifacts created by sam deploy. list (NEW)      Get local and deployed state of serverless application. pipeline        Manage the continuous delivery of the application publish         Publish a packaged AWS SAM template to AWS Serverless Application Repository for sharing.

 Global Options: